 Go to www.Jo-Anns.com and look up a one skein crochet beret and scarf.It shows a small scarf but you can add to it and make it bigger.Let me know if you can't find it and I will e-mail the pattern to you.I have been working on these for the past few weeks.I have made several already.Very quick and inexpensive.Enjoy and have fun!

 Why not just crochet a short chain (about 20 inches long) and do either single or double crochet on it for as long as you want the scarf to be?
 That'll end up with a nice, warm scarf and you won't have to buy any new yarn.
-You can put fringe on the ends if you want to, also.
-Happy Holidays and God bless you.

-Share on ThriftyFunCheck out these photographs.
-Click at right to share your own photo in this guide.
+Share on ThriftyFunCheck out these photos.
+Click at right to share your own photo in this page.

 I do crochet for various local charities in my area.
 I'm supported by the ladies of my church who help by supplying the yarn needed to make these items.
-We have a place where they help teenage children that have had to be removed from their homes due to a poor environment.